sidhuparas/Coronavirus-Tracker/README.md

 1. To get started, you will need the API key which you can obtain from <a href="https://rapidapi.com/astsiatsko/api/coronavirus-monitor/endpoints">here</a>.

-2. Put this key in Constants.kt file.
+2. Put this key global-level gradle.properties with name `RAPID_API_KEY` and sync the project.
 3. Connect the app with Firebase.
 4. That's it!
 You're good to go :)